ajwills72/rmip/docs/teacher_notes.md

 ## Week 12: Critique and support

-**There is no late-week session in week 12.**.
-The end of the early-week session in Week 12 is the **last** opportunity for students to receive support on this module (unless they have Extenuating Circumstances, in which case support continues through the office hours of their TA).
+The end of the late-week session in Week 12 is the **last** opportunity for students to receive support on this module (unless they have Extenuating Circumstances, in which case support continues through the office hours of their TA).
 It's important to make clear to students that this means all forms of support, including email, are over by the end of this session.
-Between then and the Thursday Week 12 deadline, they are on their own.
+Between then and the Friday Week 12 deadline, they are on their own.

 ### Early-week session